RetroReversing/retroReversing/categories/misc/Books.md

 This section will cover:
 * Retro Game Dev - Commodore 64
+* The Making of Karateka - 2012
+* You: A Novel - 2012 (Fiction)
 * ZX Spectrum Games Code Club: Twenty fun games to code and learn - 2015
+* Programming Games for Intellivision - 2018
 * Code the Classics - 2019
+* The Making of Prince of Persia - 2020
 * Modern MSX BASIC Game Development: Build retro games in MSX BASIC using modern tools - 2021
 * Bare-Metal Amiga Programming: For OCS, ECS and AGA - 2021
-* The Making of Prince of Persia - 2020
-* The Making of Karateka - 2012
-* You: A Novel - 2012 (Fiction)
+* Advanced Game Programming for Intellivision - 2021

 ---
 # Game Programming Starter Kit